scalespeeder/DayZ-123-Vanilla-and-Vanilla-Enhanced-Fresh-Spawn-Loadout-Files-Console-and-PC/readme.txt

 Save your changes & upload if you need to.

-Restart your server and new player fresh spawns will have the near gear.
+Restart your server and new player fresh spawns will have the new gear.

 Thanks, Rob.